image bio

 • Hormonal IUDs: Up to 63% of users may continue to ovulate with hormonal IUDs.

 Fertility is another concern for many birth control users, and I’m happy to report that many studies have concluded that birth control use doesn’t have a negative effect on fertility.
-As far as when you can actually conceive after stopping birth control varies on the type of contraceptive you’re using, read more about that here.
+[10] Find out when you can actually conceive after stopping birth control here.
 In general, though, you’re likely to ovulate the weeks after stopping birth control for most hormonal methods other than the shot, which may take up to 10 months for ovulation to restart.
-So, birth control is safe for long term use!
+So, birth control is safe for long-term use!

 Hormonal birth control, while safe, is known to cause some side effects in users.
 For many, these side effects are minimal or go away on their own, or switching to a different form of hormonal birth control can help alleviate side effects.
 Symptoms you may experience include: